filswan/swan-provider/README.md

 WantedBy=multi-user.target
 ```
 [Service]
-- **User**: Change it with the name of server where the miner located
+- **User**: Change it with the user of server where the miner located
-- **Group**: Change it with the name of computer where the miner located, such as mycomputer
+- **Group**: Change it with the group of server where the miner located

 ### **In config.toml**

-Modify config file in folder `swan-miner/config` with the information of the miner, such as filecoin miner id, api key and access token.
+Modify config file in folder `swan-provider/config` with the information of the miner, such as filecoin miner id, api key and access token.
 ```shell
 [main]
 api_url = "https://api.filswan.com"